 Work in a Kitchen Workout Since you’re preferably preparing more meals at home now that we’re becoming more aware of not knowing what all goes into food outside the home, doing a 15-minute kitchen workout should be easy.
-For instance, while you’re waiting for the (whole wheat) pasta water to boil or the brown rice to cook, hold on to a kitchen chair and do 10 leg raises to the front, each side and then 10 to the rear.
+For instance, while you’re waiting for the (ancient grains) pasta water to boil or the brown rice to cook, hold on to a kitchen chair and do 10 leg raises to the front, each side and then 10 to the rear.
 Repeat as many times as you can.
 Then, place your hands on the edge of a counter, and get in some half pushups.
 Do as many as you can.
 Now repeat this sequence of leg raises and pushups until 15 minutes have elapsed.
 I love to throw in some ballet plié’s (I also do this while I am getting ready for the day/night or ironing.)

 Do Double-Duty Cleaning Multitask by combining a cleanup with a workout and you end up with an uncluttered house and a feeling of accomplishment for fitting in some exercise.
 Set your cell phone timer for 15 minutes, and then sprint from room to room, from downstairs to upstairs, doing as much cleaning as you can under pressure from the timer.
 It’s amazing how much you can get done in terms of de-cluttering and dusting when you move at top speed.
 And you’ll work in some cardio too.
 I also will do a sort of cha cha or salsa dance with the vacuum.